MNCPA and BOA

-- Voluntary professional association that supports member CPAs and aspiring CPAs
+- Voluntary professional association supporting member CPAs and aspiring CPAs.

-- Presents continuing professional education that's compliant with BOA and NASBA regulations
+- Presents continuing professional education compliant with BOA and NASBA regulations.

-- Tracks continuing professional education in one place with the MNCPA CPE Log
+- Tracks continuing professional education credits within MNCPA CPE Log.

-- Consults with members to assist with BOA questions or to clarify issues
+- Consults with members to answer BOA questions or clarify issues.

-- Regulatory body that enforces the laws, rules and standards governing the practice of accounting in Minnesota
+- Regulatory body that enforces laws, rules and standards governing the practice of accounting in Minnesota.

-- Mandatory renewal for all certificate holders (active and inactive)
+- Mandatory annual renewal for all certificate holders (active and inactive).
+Deadline: Dec.
+31.

-- Establishes CPE rules and manages enforcement process with annual random audits
+- Establishes CPE rules and manages enforcement process with annual CPE audit.

 Contact MNCPA customer service at 952-831-2707 or email us for answers to your CPA certification questions.